zcourts/higgs/higgs-boson/README.md

 RPC Serialization
 ---

-To allow for other data types to be added and be continuous both request and responses will use types starting from -127 in increasing order.
+To allow for other data types to be added and be continuous both connection and responses will use types starting from -127 in increasing order.

 # Request

-A request has 3 components to it.
+A connection has 3 components to it.

 1. __method__ - A remote method name, this is a __string__ of arbitrary length/content used to identify which method is invoked on the remote service.
-2. __callback__ - A __string__ which contains the name of the function to be invoked on the client when a response is received for a given request.
+2. __callback__ - A __string__ which contains the name of the function to be invoked on the client when a response is received for a given connection.
 3. __parameters__ - An __array__ of values, which can be any valid boson data type, these are the __ordered__ parameters that will be passed to the remote method.

 The order the method name, callback and parameters are sent in __must be (method,callback,parameters)__.